 Applicants for the MFP Fall Cycle must be undergraduate seniors, recent graduates, or other individuals (including students in terminal MA programs) in the process of applying for PhD programs in political science.

 - Be a member of one of the following underrepresented racial or ethnic minority groups: African Americans, Asian Pacific Americans, Latinos/as, American Indians or Alaska Natives, and Native Hawaiians.

 - Demonstrate an interest in teaching and potential for research in political science.

 - At the time of application, be a US citizen, US national, US permanent resident (holder of a Permanent Resident Card), or an individual granted deferred action status under the Deferred Action for Childhood Arrivals Program (DACA) at the time of application.

 APSA Minority Fellows Program Applicant Checklist

-Official transcripts, letters of recommendations, and GRE Score Report should be emailed to [email protected] or mailed (postmarked by March 31, 2017) to:
+Official transcripts and letters of recommendations should be emailed to [email protected] or mailed (postmarked by November 17, 2017) to:

 APSA Minority Fellows Program

 c/o Dr. Kimberly Mealy

 Questions about the application process or program can be directed to Annalisa Dias-Mandoly, Program Coordinator for Diversity & Inclusion, at [email protected].